Easily Change A Vehicle’s Wheel Bolt Pattern With This DIY Drill Guide Jig

 Finish with Pressing in New Wheel Studs

 New wheel studs with 1/2″ diameter and .625” knurled shoulder should be used and inserted into the freshly drilled bolt pattern holes.
 Many options are available in different thread sizes and lengths on Amazon to meet your application.
-Most parts stores have an easy chart of finding the size you’ll need.
+Most parts stores have an easy chart for finding the size you’ll need.

 Press out the old wheel studs and install the new ones.